MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

    The ``Tracer`` object records the entry/exit of method ``switchState`` with event ID ``0``.

-This will produce the following output:
+This produces the following output:

       .. code-block::